Evaluation of acoustic Green's function in rectangular rooms with general surface impedance walls: Results

-A final scenario is shown in Figure~\ref{fig:test1}C, where one wall is weakly soft with negative reactance, while perfect reflection is applied on the opposite side.
-In this case, $A_{1-2} = 0$, indicating that group 2 should be disregarded.
-On the other hand, the strongly asymmetric configuration and $A_{1-1\text{P}} \approx 3.40$ suggest that group 1P should be included up to $n \approx 3$, as confirmed by the plot.
+A final scenario is shown in Figure~\ref{fig:test1}C, where one wall is weakly soft with positive susceptance, while perfect reflection is applied on the opposite side.
+In this case, group 1P should be included up to $n< A_{1-1\text{P}} \approx 3.40$, and $A_{2-1\text{P}} = 0$ indicates that group 2 should instead be disregarded, as confirmed by the plot.

 Figure~\ref{fig:test1} additionally validates Theorem~\ref{theo:1}, as 9=8+1 solutions are visible in each of the three contour plots.

 We emphasize again that Figure~\ref{fig:test1}A corresponds to scenarios with hard walls examined in previous studies \cite{morse_theoretical_1968, nolan_two_2019}, where group 1 was sufficient to approximate all eigenvalues.
 By contrast, increasing either the admittance order or the excitation frequency necessitates the inclusion of additional asymptotic groups, as illustrated in Figures~\ref{fig:test1}B and~\ref{fig:test1}C.